userx14/cougarGimbalFDM/README.md

 ### 3.2 Inner axis
 - disassemble the original gimbal assembly, store away the screws and hex nuts from the old parts for reuse
 - put a 603 bearing on a m3 bolt and secure it with a hex nut
-- pass the metal part onto which the joystick screws on through the opening of the case.
+- pass the original metal part, which the joystick screws onto, through the opening of the case.
 With the axis attached it will be difficult to pass it through afterwards.
 - pass the prepared bolt through the axle hole in the original joystick metal part.
 Insert the bolt form the side which will later face face towards the magnet / labelplate!
 - (optional) protect the wires inside with teflon tape
 - on the other side add a hex nut, the second 603 bearing and again a hex nut